South Carolina Quitclaim Deed Overview

 - Notary Public for SC Deeds: Check the notary’s credentials to avoid legal issues.

-- Witness Requirements SC: South Carolina law requires witnesses to sign deeds.
+- Witness Requirements SC: South Carolina states that only two are needed to witness and sign the deed.

-- Two Witnesses for Quitclaim Deed SC: At least two witnesses must sign the deed.
+- Two Witnesses for Quitclaim Deed SC: All signatories must notarize and witness the deed simultaneously.

 - Signing Process SC Quitclaim: All parties should sign the deed before the notary and witnesses.